Skip to main content

 4. Access Point selects a different channel permitted within the regulatory domain.
 (DFS events can cause an Access Point to use a channel, temporarily, even though that channel has been excluded from use in the Dashboard.
 Should this behavior prove problematic, contact Cisco Meraki Support to set a specific channel to switch to, in the case of DFS events.)

-5. After the DFS non-occupancy period has been reached for the original DFS channel, if no clients are associated it will move back to the original DFS channel and scan for 60 seconds.
+5. The following is only applicable when the AP is using static channel assignment.
+After the DFS non-occupancy period has been reached for the original DFS channel, if no clients are associated it will move back to the original DFS channel and scan for 60 seconds.
 If there are no radar signals on the new channel, the wireless device enables beacons and accepts client associations.
 If no other DFS events are detected and there are no wireless clients associated to the SSID on 5GHz, the access point will revert back to the original DFS channel, usually in 30 minutes.
 If clients are detected, it takes 12 hours to go back to the original DFS channel.

 The Meraki Cloud assigns the appropriate regulatory domain information to each Meraki Access Point.
 Which bands and channels that are available for a particular Meraki Access Point depends on the model, indoor/outdoor operation, and the regulatory domain.
 Since the Meraki Cloud enforces the wireless regulations, the channel list on the Radio Settings Page will show the channels the access point is certified to use.